openstack/monasca-persister/monasca_persister/tools/cassandra/recreate-metric-id/README.rst

    vi /opt/stack/service/monasca/etc/persister-recreate.ini

 - Copy the values from the monasca-persister config in to the new .ini, particularly the password.

-In some cases, the single IP for the management network of one of the Cassandra nodes may need to be given, rather than the list of hostnames as specified in the .yml.
+  - The single IP for the management network of one of the Cassandra nodes should be given for the contact_points value, rather than the list of hostnames as specified in the .yml. [#f1]_

 - Copy the `persister-recreate-metric-id.py` and `persister-check-missing-metric-id.py`
   files in to place with the monasca-persister code.

 ::

-   cp persister-*-metric-id.py /opt/stack/venv/monasca-<version>/lib/python2.7/site-packages/monasca-persister
+   cp persister-*-metric-id.py /opt/stack/venv/monasca-<version>/lib/python2.7/site-packages/monasca_persister

 - Ensure the `mon-persister` user has permission to access both `persister-recreate.ini` and `persister-recreate-metric-id.py`.

 - Invoke the tool to generate a log of rows needing repair.

 ::